Maureen Johnson: Literary career

-In February 2010, Johnson's eighth book and the second title in the Scarlett series, Scarlett Fever, was published.
-According to Johnson later in June 2014, a third entry in the Scarlett series was well underway, but no further news has been publicly available since then.
-At the time of her statement, both titles were receiving their first publication within the U.K. by Hot Key Books, an imprint of Bonnier Group.

-In September 2010, Johnson contributed her story "The Children of the Revolution" to Zombies vs. Unicorns, edited by Holly Black and Justine Larbalestier.
-Each of the twelve stories featured in Zombies vs. Unicorns aim to make a case for their respective side.
-Fellow authors in the anthology include Cassandra Clare, Libba Bray, Meg Cabot, Alaya Dawn Johnson, Carrie Ryan, Scott Westerfeld, Garth Nix, Kathleen Duey, Margo Lanagan, Naomi Novik, Diana Peterfreund, and Margo Lanagan.

 The Name of the Star, Johnson's tenth novel, was published in September 2011.
-The first of four titles set within the Shades of London series, The Name of the Star follows Louisiana teenager Rory Deveaux as she travels to London to begin boarding school, where she is quickly pulled into the center of a world of paranormal murders that mimic those of Jack the Ripper.
-In 2012, The Name of the Star was nominated for an Edgar Award for excellence in the category of young adult fiction.
+The first of four titles set within the Shades of London series.
+In 2012, The Name of the Star was nominated for an Edgar Award in the category of young adult fiction.
 The second and third Shades novels, The Madness Underneath and The Shadow Cabinet, were published in February 2013 and February 2015, respectively.
-A forthcoming novel is confirmed to conclude the series, with a publication date expected to be announced for sometime after January 2020.

-Meanwhile in 2011, Johnson became the ongoing lead coordinator of LeakyCon's Lit Track programming, the literary focused experience for fans of young adult fiction more broadly.
-A production of Mischief Management, LeakyCon is the largest regularly held Harry Potter fan convention in North America.
+Meanwhile in 2011, Johnson became the ongoing lead coordinator of LeakyCon's Lit Track programming, the literary focused experience for fans of young adult fiction more broadly, a production of Mischief Management.
 Topics of the Lit Track have included the importance of supporting diversity within young adult literature, the experience of writing romance fiction that respects teenaged characters, use of critical thinking in examining the labels we ascribe to particular kinds of fiction, and panels discussing the stories that authors of popular fiction first wrote for themselves in their teenage years.

 In March 2014, Johnson was selected to represent the YA category for World Book Day in the United Kingdom with the first publication of her novella The Boy in the Smoke, a prequel story to the Shades of London series.
 That August, The Boy in the Smoke was additionally released to an international audience for free through the online reading and story writing platform Wattpad.